1985 Major League Baseball postseason: Kansas City Royals (AL) vs. St. Louis Cardinals (NL)

 This was the first World Series since 1974 to feature two teams representing the same state, and the first all-Missouri World Series since 1944, which featured the Cardinals and the St. Louis Browns (now the Baltimore Orioles).
-The Royals defeated the Cardinals in seven games to capture their first World Series title in franchise history.
+The Royals overcame a 3–1 series deficit to defeat the Cardinals in seven games, winning their first World Series title in franchise history.

 John Tudor pitched six solid innings as the Cardinals took Game 1 on the road.
-In Game 2, the Royals lead 2-0 after eight innings, but the Cardinals put up four unanswered runs in the top of the ninth to win and take a 2—0 series lead.
-When the series moved to St. Louis, the Royals got on the board with a 6–1 victory in Game 3 as Bret Saberhagen went the distance, however the Cardinals would win Game 4 off a complete-game shutout performance from Tudor to take a 3–1 series lead.
+In Game 2, the Royals lead 2-0 after eight innings, but the Cardinals put up four unanswered runs in the top of the ninth to win and take a 2–0 series lead headed to St. Louis.
+The Royals got on the board with a 6–1 victory in Game 3 as Bret Saberhagen went the distance, however the Cardinals would win Game 4 off a complete-game shutout performance from Tudor to take a 3–1 series lead.
 Danny Jackson pitched a five-hit complete game as the Royals prevailed by a 6–1 score against in Game 5 to send the series back to Kansas City.

-Game 6 of the series was marred by a controversial call in which first batter and pinch-hitter Jorge Orta, sent a chopping bouncer to the right of Jack Clark.
+Game 6 was the most notable contest of the series - it became famous for a controversial call in which first batter and pinch-hitter Jorge Orta, sent a chopping bouncer to the right of Jack Clark.
 He tossed the ball to Worrell, who tagged the bag ahead of Orta, but Clark's toss was behind Worrell and it allowed the running Orta to come between umpire Don Denkinger and his view of the lunging Worrell's glove.
 Denkinger called Orta safe.
 TV replays - not used by officials for play review until 2008 - indicated that Orta should have been called out, and an argument ensued on the field.
-The Cardinals argued briefly but as crew chief and believing he had made the correct call, Denkinger would not reverse it.
+The Cardinals argued briefly, but as crew chief and believing he had made the correct call, Denkinger would not reverse it.
 Orta remained at first.
-In his book You're Missing a Great Game, Herzog wrote that he later wished he had asked Commissioner Peter Ueberroth, who was in attendance, to overrule the call and declare Orta out.
-If Ueberroth had refused to do so, Herzog would have pulled his team from the field and forfeited the game.
-The Royals ended up winning 2–1 to force a seventh game.
+Despite Denkinger‘s mishap, the Cardinals forced one out and were now just two outs away from the championship.
+The Royals then loaded the bases after the Cardinals intentionally walked Hal McRae to set up a potential double play to end the series.
+However, the Royals replaced McRae with the faster John Wathan, and then 1982 Cardinals alum Dane Iorg hit a walk-off two-run RBI single to force a seventh game.

 In Game 7, Saberhagen pitched a five-hit complete-game shutout as the Royals embarrassed the Cardinals, 11–0, to secure the title.